cutephoton/ai-slop-factory/README.md

-# vibecode-apps
-This is AI slop dumping ground.
+# Welcome to the AI Slop Factory

 * [An example of a weather app for hikers...](trek-weather.html)